 7. The first woman to cross the Atlantic solo.

-On the morning of May 20, 1932, a 34-year-old Amelia Earhart departed from Newfoundland, Canada to attempt a solo flight across the Atlantic Ocean.
-When she touched down in a field in Derry, Ireland, 15 hours later, she became the first woman and second person to cross the Atlantic Ocean.
-When an Irish farmer in the field asked her if she’d flown far, she answered, “from America.”
+In 1932, a 34-year-old Amelia Earhart touched down in a field in Derry, Ireland, becoming the first woman and second person to fly across the Atlantic Ocean solo.
+An Irish farmer asked her if she’d flown from far.
+She answered, “from America.”

 8. A fierce voice for women’s rights.

 Amelia Earhart used her celebrity to become a strong advocate for the women’s movement.
-She was a member of the National Woman’s Party and she encouraged young girls to take control of their lives, education and careers.
-She also lobbied fearlessly for birth control rights.
+She was a member of the National Woman’s Party, encouraged girls to take control of their lives, and lobbied fearlessly for birth control rights.

 9. A world record machine.

-Amelia Earhart was a true pioneer who set many records and firsts for women and aviation.
-In addition to her famous solo flight across the Atlantic, Amelia set various speed and altitude records among women and across gender lines.
-She was also the first woman to fly solo across the US, and the first person to fly solo from Hawaii to the US mainland as well as from Mexico City to New Jersey.
+Amelia Earhart was a factory of firsts and world records.
+On top of her Atlantic flight, Amelia set speed and altitude records, was the first woman to fly solo across the US, and the first person to fly solo from Hawaii to the US mainland, as well as from Mexico City to New Jersey.

 We told you she was the best, but we know that y’all are amazing too.
 If you’re pushing boundaries in your community, show us by sharing your shots on PicsArt photo editor with the hashtag #Pioneer.